-We started to get push back from our own staff who cited the high cost, and pointed out that we could get 2-3 times as many logo items for the same investment.
+We started to get pushback from our own staff who cited the high cost, and pointed out that we could get 2-3 times as many logo items for the same investment.
 This is a common argument most companies succumb to.
 In fact, many logo wear vendors push the discounts for bulk purchases to get the unit costs down.
 They even compete with prices that are dirt cheap.
 It’s just logo wear you may think, so why not save a few bucks?

 In order to help build your brand recognition, your logo wear must be worn – and worn often.
 Folks have to like the product your logo is on enough to wear it; and you don’t want it to wear out quickly, or fade and look cheap after a few washings.
-Not only will they stop wearing your logo wear, they might associate your logo with poor quality.
+Not only will they stop wearing your logo wear, but they might also associate your logo with poor quality.
 So, it’s not about getting the lowest dollars per item, it’s about getting the most impressions per dollar.